Fatigue is a common symptom, and there can be many causes.

 Often, symptoms develop slowly and progress gradually over several years.
 Other symptoms of hypothyroidism include sensitivity to the cold, joint and muscle pain, depression, and weight gain.

 Hyperthyroidism — an overactive thyroid — can also cause fatigue.
-Other symptoms include an irregular heart rate, twitching or trembling, swelling in the neck, and weight loss.
+Additional symptoms include an irregular heart rate, twitching or trembling, swelling in the neck, and weight loss.

 4. Iron deficiency anemia